 Background checks are a critical part of the hiring process—but even in 2025, many employers are still making costly compliance mistakes.
-These errors can result in lawsuits, fines, and reputational damage.
+These errors in background check compliance can result in lawsuits, fines, and reputational damage.
 In this blog, we break down the most common background screening pitfalls and how to avoid them.

 1. Not Obtaining Proper Authorization

-Use compliant, standalone disclosure and authorization forms for every candidate.
+Use compliant, standalone disclosure and authorization forms for every candidate and remain diligent about compliance with background check rules.

 2. Ignoring State and Local Laws

-Stay up to date on state-specific background check laws, and configure your screening process accordingly.
+Stay up to date on state-specific background check laws, and configure your screening process accordingly to ensure compliance.

 3. Mishandling Adverse Action